-- 1. During Expedition 337, we performed spot coring, instead of conventional sequential coring strategy, using standard 81/2 inch RCB coring and 105/8 inch large diameter industry-type coring system (LDC).
-Both coring systems resulted in excellent quality of cores, including very hard carbonate-cemented nodules and conglomerates, from scientifically significant horizons.
+1. During Expedition 337, we performed spot coring, instead of a conventional sequential coring strategy, using standard 81⁄2 inch rotary core barrel (RCB) coring and 10% inch industry-type large diameter coring (LDC) system.
+Both coring systems resulted in excellent quality cores, including very hard carbonate-cemented nodules and conglomerates, from scientifically important horizons.
 This spot coring strategy is essential for reducing the cost and time for riser drilling operation.
-LDC cores maximize the probability of obtaining noncontaminated massive core samples that are adequate for high recovery of pore water, allowing highly sensitive and specific biogeochemical and microbiological analyses.
+LDC cores maximize the probability of obtaining uncontaminated massive core samples that are adequate for high recovery of pore water, allowing highly sensitive and specific biogeochemical and microbiological analyses.
 However, the use of an aluminum core liner required modification of the normal workflow and resulted in much longer time requirements for delivery of core material from the rig floor to the laboratory.
 Nevertheless, we processed LDC cores under anaerobic conditions and retrieved useful data and samples with relatively low levels of contamination for shipboard and shore-based analyses.
-Considering the high risk of drilling mud and microbial contamination of the standard RCB core, it would be desirable to explore the potential use of improved LDC-type coring systems with nonmetal core liner (e.g., carbon glass fiber or reinforced plastic liner) as the standard spot-coring tool for future deep scientific drilling on the Chikyu. - 2.
-The use of riser drilling mud is essential for future deep scientific explorations.
-On the other hand, we need to improve the issues identified as contamination paired with very low indigenous signatures of life and geochemical characteristics.
-The mud used during Expedition 337 contained close to 108 contaminants, even though the fluid is alkaline and contains sterilizing chemicals.
+Considering the high risk of drilling mud and microbial contamination of the standard RCB core, it would be desirable to explore the potential use of improved LDC-type coring systems with nonmetal core liner (e.g., carbon glass fiber or reinforced plastic liner) as the standard spot-coring tool for future deep scientific drilling on the Chikyu.

+- 2. The use of riser drilling mud is essential for future deep scientific explorations.
+On the other hand, we need to address the causes of contamination to enhance detection of indigenous signatures of life and geochemical characteristics.
+The mud used during Expedition 337 contained ~108 contaminated cells per 1 cm3, even though the fluid is alkaline and contains sterilizing chemicals.
 This high concentration of nonindigenous cells complicated precise detection of deep microbial life and its metabolic activities and influenced the chemical composition of pore water.
 To minimize the risk of drilling mud-related sample contamination during future scientific riser drilling expeditions, alternative drilling mud compositions should be considered.
-For example, are there feasible technologies for mud sterilization that could be implemented without conflicting with operational demands for deep drilling; can the organic additives that appear to nourish microbial communities be substituted with inorganic components?
-Can we develop in situ sampling devices for recovering noncontaminated and biologically pristine core and fluid samples?

-3. A positive aspect of the deep-riser drilling is the superior borehole stability supported by the use of high-viscosity mud that prevents possible collapse and flow down of rubbly horizons such as coal and fault layers.
+For example, are there feasible technologies for mud sterilization that could be implemented without conflicting with operational demands for deep drilling?
+Can the organic additives that appear to nourish microbial communities be substituted with inorganic components (e.g., silicon)?
+Can we develop in situ sampling devices for recovering noncontaminated and biologically pristine core and fluid samples? - 3.
+A positive aspect of deep-riser drilling is the superior borehole stability supported by the use of high-viscosity mud that prevents possible collapse and flow down of rubbly horizons such as coal and fault layers.
 This is not only useful for coring materials with high recovery rate, but also essential for successful completion of multiple deployments of logging tools, including downhole in situ fluid sampling and analysis.
 With the combined use of borehole observatory sensors and subseafloor laboratory equipment, the maintenance of stable deep-riser boreholes will be highly useful for advanced subseafloor research in short- to long-term projects.

-Last but not least, this expedition also provided a test ground for the use of riser drilling technology to address geobiological and biogeochemical objectives and was therefore a crucial step toward the next phase of deep scientific ocean drilling.
+Last but not least, this expedition also provided a testbed for the use of riser drilling technology to address geobiological and biogeochemical objectives and was therefore a crucial step toward the next phase of deep scientific ocean drilling.
 Since the riser system was originally developed by the petroleum industry, the Chikyu is equipped with a mature technology.
-However, the adaptation of this technology to the needs of basic science will be an important challenge that needs to be addressed as integral component in plans for the next riser missions.
+However, the adaptation of this technology to the needs of basic science will be an important challenge that needs to be addressed as an integral component in plans for the next riser missions.
 Implementation of science-oriented deep-riser drilling in IODP would provide grand opportunities for Earth system sciences.